Skip to content

 Force, Inertia and Energy

 Newton introduced several concepts into physics in order to label the various parts of his equations.
 He did so without giving any specifics as to their fundamental nature.
-The labels were all defined in terms of each other.
+Labels such as force, inertia and energy were all defined in terms of each other.

 Some of the labels are easy to understand in terms of what we can actually see, others less so.